nikita-volkov/domain/README.md

 # Case in point

-We'll show you how this whole thing works on an example of a schema for a model of a service address.
+We'll show you how this whole thing works on an example of a model of a service address.

+## Schema

 ```yaml
 # Service can be either located on the network or